nrifki/magma-onboarding/README.md

 - I did not touch the eslint configuration and directly used the one with Vue-CLI.

+- I also follow the angular convention when I write the message for my commits.

 ## To go further.

 - End-to-end tests have been set up using Cypress.
 I can implement them.
 This will make sure the onboarding is never broken.